doubtfire-lms/doubtfire-api/README.md

 #### Executing rake or grunt tasks within the Docker container

-Should you need to execute any commands from inside the Docker container, such as running rake tasks, or a rails migration, use `docker exec` in the relevant container:
+Should you need to execute any commands from inside the Docker container, such as running rake tasks, or a rails migration, use `docker-compose` but execute from within `doubtfire-api`:

 ```
-$ docker exec doubtfire-api <command>
-$ docker exec doubtfire-web <command>
+$ cd /path/to/doubtfire-api
+$ docker-compose -p doubtfire run api <api command>
+$ docker-compose -p doubtfire run web <web command>
 ```

 #### Generating PDFs on the Dockerised API